OpalSec/blog/_posts/2022-06-01-bumblebee_img.md

 Among these campaigns, one thing remained constant - the malware was delivered in a disk image file (ISO/IMG) which contained the BumbleBee dll and an lnk file to execute it.
 In recent campaigns they have started using IMG files instead, so if you're not familiar with how they work or how to analyse them - this one's for you!

-## Parsing the IMG & LNK files:
+## Parsing the IMG & LNK files

-After downloading the sample, we unzip with 7za x <imgfile> and enter the password infected at the prompt to extract the img file:
+After downloading the sample, we unzip with `7za x <imgfile>` and enter the password infected at the prompt to extract the img file:

 ![file_img](https://opalsec.github.io/assets/images/bumblebee_img_666/file_img.png)